awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

   Origin URL               http://gstreamer.net
 ```

-If the build failed, or `GST_PLUGIN_PATH` is not proprely set you will get output like
+If the build failed, or `GST_PLUGIN_PATH` is not properly set you will get output like

 ```text
 No such element or plugin 'kvssink'